Secure Shell connects a client with a server via Ethernet. A typical application is open a console and log into a remote machine.

 Since host names can appear in the public key files instead of IP addresses, the server involved needs to know those host names.
 Usually this works fine otherwise edit /etc/hosts at the server

 One safe way of doing is is using a USB stick.
+On the client copy id_ to the USB stick.<key_type>.pub

-on the server cat id_<key_type>.pub >> ~/.ssh/authorized_keys to append the key.
+On the server cat id_<key_type>.pub >> ~/.ssh/authorized_keys to append the key.

 ssh-copy-id <ssh server name or IP> or